-Most Gracious Sovereign, 'WITH the greatest Humility and Utmost Concern Your Majesties most in oyal Subjects the C s of I are Constrained to lay before Your Majesty the Hardships and Op-' pressions this Your Kingdom Groans under, thro' the evil Administration of Sir C-P-s now L-d High C-r of thereof. ' Notwithstanding the Safety of the Protestant Interest of this Kingdom does next under God and Your Majesty entirely depend upon their Unanimity, the Distinction of Parties has (since the said L-d Ch-r came in-' to the Kingdom) been so far Fomented that much the greater Part of Your Majesties most Loyal Protestant Subjects who Glory in nothing more than in being true Sons of the Church of of Ireland, as by Law Establish'd, Zealously and Dutifully Affected to your Majesties Perfon and Government and firmly Adhereing to the Protestant Succession in that Illustrious House of Hanover, have been most Injuriously Traduc'd and Misrepresented as Enemies to your Sacred Person, and the Establish'd Church of this Nation; and thereby expos'd to the Infults of Papists, and others of the Vilest Part of the People.
-Among the many Seditious and Treacherous Libels, Calculated to perswade Your Majesties Subjects, that the Pretender has Undoubted Right to the Crown, which your Majesty most justly wears with the greatest Glory, which have of late been Dispers'd throughout this Kingdom.
+'With the greatest Humility and utmost Concern, your Majesty's most Loyal Subjects, the Commons of Ireland, are constrain'd to lay before your Mathereof. ' Notwithstanding the Safety of the Protestant Interest of this Kingdom, does next under God and your Majesty, entirely depend upon their Unanimity, the Distinction of Parties has (fince the said ' Lord Chancellor came into the Kingdom,) been · fo far fomented, that much the greater part of your · Majesty's most Loyal Protestant Subjects who glo-'ry in nothing more than in being true Sons of the ' Church of Ireland, as by Law eftablish'd, Zea-' loufly and Dutifully Affected to your Majesty's ' Person and Government, and firmly adhering to ' the Protestant Succession in the illustrious House of Hanover, have been most injuriously traduc'd ' and misrepresented, as Enemies to your Sacred ' Person, and the Establish'd Church of this Na-' tion; and thereby expos'd to the Infults of Papifts, and others of the vilest Part of the People.
+Among the many Seditious and Treasonable Libels, calculated to perswade your Majesty's Subjects, ' that the Pretender has an undoubted Right to the ' Crown, which your Majesty most justly wears